robolyst/osquant/content/papers/measuring-performance/index.md

 | Standard Deviation | 0.1979%      | 0.3034%      |
 | Sharpe ratio       | 0.0787       | 0.063        |

-As expected, the Sharpe ratio for Investment A is greater than Investment B. So, the Sharpe ratio correctly identifies the better investment.
+As expected, the Sharpe ratio for Investment A is greater than Investment B. The Sharpe ratio correctly identifies the better investment.

 # Unit returns

 I do not use the Sharpe ratio.
 We've already established that measuring returns relative to risk is a great idea.
 However, I do not like how the Sharpe ratio calculates return and risk.
-There are two problems with the Sharpe ratio that should make us uncomfortable.
+The Sharpe ratio has two problems that should make us uncomfortable.

 ## Problem of arithmetic average